 Heart Attacks and Newsletters - there's a link

-Last Tuesday's heart attack came as a bit of a shock.
+I suffered a heart attack in 2020.
+It came as a bit of a shock.
 In the great scheme of life (and, I guess, death too) - heart attacks are not unusual.
 They happen.
 Although, for me, I suppose this was a first.
 The unhappy event came as a particular surprise.
 You see, my family basks complacently in a history of hale and healthy hearts.
 Going back generations, ancestor after ancestor has successfully defied the odds of coronary mortality.
 My lot simply live a long, long time.
 A fact freely acknowledged by friends and business associates who forever remark (usually when they think I'm out of earshot) upon my ability to 'go on and on'?

 'Where did I put those Life Insurance documents?'